lbuk/portfolio-website/_portfolio/MappingBuildingStratificationin2D.markdown

 <br>

-This technique can also be used to visualise two-dimensional spatial data such as the provision of affordable housing.
+Two-dimensional spatial data such as the percentage of affordable housing can also be visualised.
 Here, the site map has been heavily abstracted to create a square pie chart.

 <div class="col">
 	<img class="col" src="{{ site.baseurl }}/img/abstracted_map_square_pie_chart.jpeg" alt="" title=""/>
 </div>

 <div class="col three caption">
 	This map shows the provision of affordable housing (%) at 100 Bollo Lane, a brownfield site in the London Borough of Ealing.
-In this example, 1 square equals 1% and there are 100 squares.
+1 square equals 1%.
 </div>